What is this song that an airplane sings

 in a rare and perfect blend.

-Or maybe it's the larkish stripes,
+Or maybe it's those larkish stripes,

 the promise of movements yet unmade,